danesnick/old_website/_posts/2021-02-12-Ditching-GoatCounter.markdown

 ## Remembering why I decided to blog

 I gained motivation to start blogging due to the wonderful community over at [Fosstodon](https://fosstodon.org).
 However, it is easy to lose sight on the original intent of blogging for me, and that is the enjoyment of the writing process.
-Sure, itabouts nice to receive feedback and gratitude for my writing, but I also don't want to be dependent on it.
+Sure, it's nice to receive feedback and gratitude for my writing, but I also don't want to be dependent on it.
 Analytics, at least at this time in my life, aren't the best way for me to motivate me to continue blogging.
 Especially since blogging is essentially just an enjoyable hobby and a carthatic process for me.

 ## Will I bring back analytics?

 Maybe?
-I do think there is a place for analytics on the web, and in particular ones that respect peopleabouts privacy.
+I do think there is a place for analytics on the web, and in particular ones that respect people's privacy.
 Google Analytics is still essentially everywhere, so I really hope that alternatives like [Plausible](https://plausible.io) and [GoatCounter](https://goatcounter.com) gain more momentum on the web.
 In particular, I think these analytic services seem perfect for personal blogs like this one!

 Maybe when Iaboutm in a better place mentally, in terms of my relationship with technology, maybe I'll bring one of the analytics services back to my website.
 For now, I'll just focus on writing!